eldstal/touchless-xm/README.md

 - A [Bus Pirate](http://www.dangerousprototypes.com/docs/Bus_Pirate_AVR_Programming)
 - An [USBAsp](https://www.fischl.de/usbasp/)

 ...or anything else supported by avrdude or [platform.io](https://platformio.org/).
-Install the platform.io tools [installed](https://platformio.org/install/cli), and let's go!
+Install [the platform.io tools](https://platformio.org/install/cli) and let's go!

 1. Connect your programmer to MISO, MOSI, SCK, GND and RST.
 2. Connect **either** the battery or the VCC terminal